r4hul77/RowDetr-v2/ReadMe.md

 ## Acknowledgments

 - Thanks to the [DETR](https://github.com/facebookresearch/detr) team for the foundational architecture.
-- The dataset collection was supported by [relevant funding/institution, if applicable].
+- The dataset collection was supported by NSF-NRI.
 - Special thanks to contributors and early testers.

 ## Contact